-The only approved drug targeting VOC is hydroxyurea, which is available in both generic and branded formulations.
-Hydroxyurea has been approved as a once-daily oral treatment for reducing the frequency of VOC and the need for blood transfusions in adult patients with recurrent moderate-to-severe VOC.
-While hydroxyurea has been shown to reduce the frequency of VOC in some patient groups, it is not effective in relieving symptoms or accelerating the resolution of an ongoing VOC episode.
-Moreover, hydroxyurea is not suitable for all patients and can have significant toxicities and side effects.
+Until 2017, the only drug approved to treat SCD was hydroxyurea.
+Hydroxyurea, available in both generic and branded formulations, is a once daily oral treatment intended to reduce the frequency of VOC in patients with SCD who have recurrent VOC episodes.
+While hydroxyurea has been shown to reduce the frequency of hospitalization due to VOC, in some patient groups, it is not effective in relieving symptoms or accelerating the resolution of an ongoing VOC episode.
+Moreover, hydroxyurea is not suitable for all patients.
+Its uptake and effectiveness can be limited by a lack of compliance to the dosing regimen, inconsistent patient responses, variable tolerability and concerns regarding long-term toxicity [and other adverse side effects].
 In particular, hydroxyurea is labeled to inform patients that it can cause a severe decrease in the number of blood cells in a patient's bone marrow, which may increase risks that the patient will develop a serious infection or bleeding, and that it may increase the risk that the patient will develop certain cancers.
-Additionally, since hydroxyurea is prescribed to be taken on a daily basis, lack of patient compliance can be a barrier to its optimal use.
+Furthermore, hydroxyurea is not effective in relieving symptoms or accelerating the resolution of an ongoing VOC episode.